 We Are Self-Supporting Missionaries

-Although we will not reject material support from the local church it is our constant prayer to be able to go and serve whether or not a church can offer material support.
+John serves as the Lead Elder at First Baptist Church of Fortuna CA (www.fbcfortuna.com).
+Although we will not reject financial support from the local church it is our constant prayer to be able to serve whether or not a church can offer financial support.
 Therefore, it is our prayer that God will use any means he determines appropriate to provide for our daily needs.
 Ultimately it is his providence that provides for the work we do.
-Because of our desire to make God’s powerful provision visible we do not pursue marketing or any other campaigning models to solicit material support.
+Because of our desire to make God’s powerful provision visible we do not pursue marketing or any other campaigning models to solicit financial support.
 Much like George Muller, we make our needs made known to God through prayer and then to only those who ask.
 If you desire to give you may give at paypal.me/supporttheriverside.
+Or you may join our monthly prayer letter by filling out this form: ttps://forms.gle/njkqChWqXVCUMCw4A.

 The Underground Seminary is an intense time of discipleship and training where men come to study the Bible and prepare for pastoral ministry.
 This time is intended to equip men with the tools necessary to study and teach the Bible from the original languages and with contextual accuracy.
 The work will be rigorous but it will also be worth the effort.
 Because discipleship will be the primary mode of interaction there will also be a significant emphasis on spiritual disciplines as well.
 Lectures, discussions, and community will be integral to this intentionally small group of students.
-We are underground because we are purposefully trying to work outside of the radar of unnecessary government oversight.
-We will pay Caesar what is Caesar’s, but we are intentionally working in a way that we believe is more consistent with a Gospel-centric ethic.
+We are underground because (A) we are purposefully trying to work outside of the radar of unnecessary government oversight and (B) we see a need for a seminary format designed for rural and small town pastors.
+We will pay Caesar what is Caesar’s, but we are intentionally working in a way that we believe is more consistent with a Gospel-centric ethic in the context of the small and rural church.
 We are not trying to work counter to traditional seminaries.
 Just differently.
 Discipleship is of a greater importance than academic knowledge.
 But this does not mean the academic rigor is loose or light.

 (More information HERE)